corda/corda/readme.txt

   * bootimage - if true, create a boot image containing the pre-parsed class library and ahead-of-time compiled methods.
 This option is only valid for process=compile builds.
+Note that you may need to specify both build-arch=x86_64 and arch=x86_64 on 64-bit systems where "uname -m" prints "i386".
       default: false

   * heapdump - if true, implement avian.Machine.dumpHeap(String),